cse110-fa22-group38/cse110-fa22-group38/admin/team.md

 #### [Rachel Lin](https://rachelayaka.github.io/CSE110-LAB1/) (Role or whatever you wanna put here)

-Hi, I'm a 4th year majoring in Math-CS.
+I'm a 4th year majoring in Math-CS.
 I have an eyelashing business, so that is what I do and gym outside of school.

 #### [Vedant Goradia](https://vedant2812.github.io/CSE110/) (Developer)

-I'm a senior at UCSD, and my friends describe me as laid back, zoned out, and annoyingly outgoing.
-Outside of class I enjoy hiking and cycling outdoors.
+I'm a senior studying Computer Engineering.
+I like hiking and playing poker.

 #### [Yousuf Gharib]() (Developer)